 We who come from God do not believe a word blindly.
 Rather we who all participate in the sense of faith of the church and are upheld by the power from above, are called to discern the spirits.
 And if we know God, we listen to the apostles (cf. 1.John 4:1-6; 1.Cor.
 2:15-16 and 14:37-38; 2.Pet.
-1:20), that is, to those sent by Christ, and also to those sent by them , for Christ's word "Who hears you, hears me" is not limited to the first emissaries.
+1:20), that is, to those sent by Christ, and also to those sent by them, for Christ's word "Who hears you, hears me" is not limited to the first emissaries.
 It would be an incomprehensible offence to faith if false doctrines were proclaimed by bishops apparently sent by Christ and preaching Christ's word in the Holy Spirit.
 The faithful defies such an offence and does not allow his faith to be relativised by it.
 In spite of it he wishes to be open to the word of Christ's emissary.
 He does not do this because he does not know the truth, but in order to have communion with Christ, who is the truth.
 And because this communion is universal he listens in particular to the word of the primate as the centrum unitatis.
-And since the church of the whole world as well as that in each location is synod, communion, that word of the church, compels him to be open to it most of all.[6]
+And since the church of the whole world as well as that in each location is synod, communion, that word of the church which emanates from the highest expression of this communion, that is the council recognised by the whole church, compels him to be open to it most of all.[6]